-Chemical peels are used in treatment of moderate to severe acne.
+Chemical peels are used in the treatment of moderate to severe acne.
 Chemical peels such as glycolic, salicylic or Jessner’s peels are considered safe as research show negligible systemic levels.

-Blue Light Therapy is the most safest treatment for acne, using the blue range of the light spectrum to kill the bacteria and slowly heal the skin
+Blue Light Therapy is the safest treatment for acne, using the blue range of the light spectrum to kill the bacteria and slowly heal the skin

 Which Aesthetic Procedures Are Not Recommended During Pregnancy?

-- Lasers: Skin reactions are unpredictable during pregnancy and risk of hyperpigmentation is higher.
+- Lasers: Skin reactions are unpredictable during pregnancy and the risk of hyperpigmentation is higher.
 Thus best to avoid.